KuZa91/Generating-a-BH-Merging-Catalogue/README.md

 <sub>1.
 University of Stavanger, Institutt for Matematikk og Fysikk, Kjølv Egelands hus, 5.etg, E-blokk, 4021 Stavanger, Norway </sub>
 ## Introduction ##

-Ipyhon notebook used to simulate a number of BH merging events in function of the considered volume and observation time
+The main purpose of this ipython notebook, is to generate a catalogue of _Binary Black Hole Merging events_ inside a given volume of space and detectable time.